wp-plugins/role-based-help-notes/readme.txt

 1. The Settings Screen.
 2. The Help Notes for the enabled 'Proof Reader' role.
+3. The 'Appearance..Widgets' Admin screen using the 'Help Note Users' widget with the 'twenty thirteen' theme sidebar
+4. The 'twenty thirteen' theme showing the Contents page for a user with 'Proof Reader' role access.

 == Changelog ==

+= 1.2.1 =
+* 2013-11-18
+* Added Settings link to the admin acitve plugin listing
+* Added Widget to allow sidebars to list all users with access to read/edit a Help Note type.
+* Code refactoring

 = 1.2.01 =
 * 2013-11-11